k0kubun/lambda-gyazo-s3/README.md

 # lambda-gyazo-s3

-Lambda function to provide a Gyazo server clone with S3 backend using Amazon API Gateway.
+AWS Lambda function to provide a Gyazo server clone with S3 backend using Amazon API Gateway.

 ## Build